-KUIAS West Building

-Approx. 550 m of floor space
+• KUIAS West Building [Approx. 550 m2 of floor space]

 The West Building mainly serves as the laboratory and office of faculty members and researchers of the Center for Advanced Study of KUIAS.
 To facilitate exchanges among researchers, the building is also equipped with a meeting room and other shared spaces.